A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 What is the situation like in Kashmir?

-Thousands have flocked to the streets to condemn the deadly attacks as business owners express concerns over the impact it has already had on the popular tourist destination during peak season.
+Arshad Najam, 48, a school teacher who lives in Pakistan-administered Kashmir close to the line that divides the territory, said he was on edge.

-“There has been 80-90% cancellation of all our tours and travels in the coming days and weeks,” said Mohsin, who goes by one name, and manages a tour company in the region.
-“We are in complete monetary loss.
-I might have to shift to another business if this continues.”
+“We have cleaned our bunker,” he told CNN.
+“There is fear among people… anything can occur at any moment.”

-Schools and businesses have resumed after being shut on Wednesday in many parts of Kashmir, while demonstrations of solidarity erupted in Srinagar’s Lal Chowk, the city square.
+Thousands have flocked to the streets in recent days to condemn the deadly attacks as business owners express concerns over the impact it has already had on the popular tourist destination during peak season.

 “We all could not just sit by and watch.
 We came out to show emotion, solidarity, and condemn the killings,” said local resident Umar Nazir Tibetbaqan.
 “Our protests (on Wednesday) were a signal to everyone that all Kashmiris stand with the country in this hour of grief.”